b-lukaszuk/BS_wJ_eng/contents/altruism.md

 ## Problem {#sec:altruism_problem}

 The following problem was inspired by the lecture of a Richard Dawkins' book and his considerations about altruism.
-Alas, it's been like 15-20 years since I read it (I don't even remember its title) and the book was borrowed.
+Alas, I borrowed the book and it's been like 15-20 years since I read it, so I don't even remember its title.
 Shortly, if I mess things up, the fault is mine.

 Anyway, there is this interesting problem called [the prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).
 Imagine two